Gilbert 1968 Indy car-by-car histories

 Not long after Indy, George Bryant died and one car went to regular driver Follmer and the other to Bill Simpson.
 It is currently unclear whether both were sold to Follmer by Bryant’s widow and that he later sold one to Simpson, or whether Gilbert sold one to Follmer and one to Simpson.
 If you can add anything to these histories, please contact Allen Brown (firstname.lastname@example.org).

 The #28 Gilbert was the first Gilbert to appear in 1968 and was raced by George Follmer in the early races of that season as George R. Bryant's #28 entry.
 Follmer took over the sister #41 car at the Indy 500 and the #28 was run in practice by Rick Muther but crashed.
 After Bryant died in June 1968, the #28 reappeared at the end of 1968 when it was raced by Bill Simpson (Los Angeles, CA) at Riverside in December as his #28 Simpson Safety Equipment entry.
 Retained by Simpson for the 1969 season when it was fitted with a Chevrolet engine and used in both USAC and SCCA Formula A races.
 Raced regularly by Simpson again in 1970 as the #28 Carborundum-Kynol car in Indy races and last seen at Milwaukee in August.
-Sold to Charles W. Elliott and believed to have been used by him as a F5000 car in SCCA Regional events in the 1970s.
-Advertised by Elliott (Manhattan Beach, CA) as a "Gilbert-Brabham" in December 1974.
+Sold in mid-1970 to Chuck Elliot (Playa del Rey, CA) who prepared it for Bruce Eglinton to drive at the Riverside USAC race.
+The car did not appear, but Elliott later used it in local SCCA Regional Formula A races.
+Advertised by Charles W. Elliott (Manhattan Beach, CA) as a "Gilbert-Brabham" in December 1974.
 Sold to Art Evans in 1985 and raced in vintage events from 1985 to 1987 by drivers including Jack Brabham and Rodger Ward.
 Evans started a restoration in 2001 but that stalled until the car was bought by Tim Kuchel (Adelaide, Australia) in 2005.
 It was then restored by Greg Mobbs in Adelaide.
 Sold in September 2016 to Steve Francis (New Milford, CT) and shipped to the US.
+On display Historic Indycar Exhibition in 2019.

-Driven by: George Follmer, Masten Gregory, Rick Muther and Bill Simpson.
+Driven by: George Follmer, Masten Gregory, Rick Muther, Bill Simpson and Chuck Elliott.
 First race: Hanford Motor Speedway (R1), 17 Mar 1968.
-Total of 21 recorded races.
+Total of 22 recorded races.

 The #41 Gilbert was first seen at the 1968 Indy 500 where it was qualified but bumped by George Follmer as George R. Bryant's #41 entry.
 Raced in the following races by Follmer, Rick Muther and John Cannon but Bryant died in June and the team was wound up.
 The #41 car was sold to Follmer (Arcadia, CA) and raced by him, still as the #41, at Riverside in December 1968.
 Fitted with a Chevrolet engine and raced by Follmer as the #62 through 1969, including a stunning victory in the USAC race at Phoenix in March 1969.
 Raced by Follmer mainly on road courses in 1969 and regularly qualifying in the top six.
-Sold to John Martin as a backup to his Brabham BT25 and raced as either his #89 or his #92 in 1972.
+Sold to John Martin as a backup to his Brabham BT25 for 1971.
+Martin was unable to qualify it at Phoenix at the start of 1971.
+He raced it as either his #89 or his #92 in 1972.
 Advertised in 1972 and two owners or so later was acquired by Bob McConnell (Urbana, OH) and some time before 1989 was involved in a deal with John Mecom Jr (Houston, TX) where ten cars were traded for the Diet Rite Cola Spl, a 1963 Watson roadster.
 As a result, the Gilbert ended up with Steve Forristall (Houston, TX) in 1989 and passed via New Englander John Malher to Bob Norwood of Norwood Autocraft (Dallas, TX) but ownership then unclear until located in Texas by Pete Lewis (Santa Rosa, CA) in 2000 or 2001 and bought by him.
 Sold to Steve Morici of of Morici Motorsports West (Wrightwood, CA) in 2005.

 Driven by: George Follmer, Rick Muther, John Cannon, Steve Diulo, John Martin and Jerry Karl.
 First race: Mosport Park (R7), 15 Jun 1968.
 Total of 19 recorded races.